-There are several general fish-related questions anglers tend to overlook, even though they feel very strongly about the possible answers.
-Just so there isn’t any major miscommunication between you and the captain, make sure to learn what his views are about the following:
+There are some general fish-related questions anglers tend to overlook, even though they feel very strongly about the possible answers.
+Just so there isn’t any major miscommunication between you and the captain, make sure to learn what their views are about the following:

 7. Gear & Beer

 If you’re not bringing your own tackle with you, relying on the captain to provide you with the appropriate equipment is essential.
-Many of the bigger fish will have little problem overpowering cheap rods and reels, and a premature line wear should be a clear sign that the gear for game fish has been overstressed, without any of the necessary repairs being undertaken.
-The amount of care the boat owner displays towards the tackle he offers to his customers is very much indicative of what you may expect from the rest of the trip.
+Bigger fish will have little problem overpowering cheap rods and reels.
+Premature line wear should be a clear sign that the gear for game fish has been overstressed.
+The amount of care the boat owner shows toward his tackle is very indicative of what you can expect from the rest of the trip.

 - Is there a spinning or a bait-casting reel in the boat’s inventory?
-There should be both of course, followed by a captain that’s able to teach you how to use either of them.
+There should be both of course, and the captain should be able to teach you to use either of them.

 - What types of rods does the charter offer?

-- What’s the condition of the lines?
+- What’s the condition of the line?
 If it’s seen better days, would the crew agree to strip off the first couple of yards, or more?

-- What kind of bait is being used?
-Is there a surcharge for live bait, or do you perhaps have to spend the initial portion of your trip catching it before going after the real deal?
+- What kind of bait does the charter use?
+Is there a surcharge for live bait, or do you perhaps have to spend the initial portion of your trip catching it?

-Also, do make sure to know exactly what you can and cannot bring to the trip.
-Do you enjoy a beer or too while waiting for the line to tremble?
+Do you enjoy a beer or two while waiting for the line to twitch?
 Some charters are okay with a few cold ones, although many explicitly forbid any alcohol on board.
-Drinking and fishing could be dangerous for a number of reasons, especially if the captain decides to join in.
-Do you bring your own food and drinks, or is that integrated in the price? (if you’re fishing in Hawaii, by the way, whatever you do, do not bring bananas on board!
-We’re not exactly sure what kind of superstitious reasoning is behind this dietary racism, but we’d love to hear from you if you know the story)
+Drinking and fishing could be dangerous for a number of reasons.
+Do you bring your own food and drinks, or is that included in the price?

 The ‘How’ of finding a perfect charter

-Make sure to follow up that trip to the company’s webpage with a visit to at least several fishing-oriented chat rooms and various forums where many previous clients will go to applaud, or more likely, criticize their experience with a certain company.
+Make sure to follow up that trip to the company’s webpage with a visit to at least a couple of fishing-oriented chatrooms and forums where previous clients will go to applaud, or more likely, criticize their experience with a certain company.
 Of course, some of these critiques might be overblown as well, so you shouldn’t trust either of these sources of information entirely.

-Remember all of the horror stories listed in this article: unlicensed captains, unsafe vessels and worn-off tackle?
+Remember all of the horror stories listed in this article: unlicensed captains, unsafe vessels, and worn-out tackle?
 The booking agency has no incentive to do business with these individuals.
-If you have a bad experience at sea, it is no longer entirely yours, but also the agency’s fault, which is why they only partner up with charter companies that offer the highest quality of service: any negative review could severely impact the agency’s reputation and credibility.
+If you have a bad experience at sea, it’s no longer entirely yours, but also the agency’s fault.
+That’s why they only partner up with charter companies that offer the highest quality of service.
+Any negative review could severely impact the agency’s reputation and credibility.

-FishingBooker is dedicated to providing you with exactly that type of service: visit our website or call our toll-free hotline, and in a matter of minutes, you can be paired up with a charter that accomodates your specific wishes.
-This method of booking a fishing charter can save you a lot of time, money, and perhaps most importantly, your nerves.
-If you feel that the plethora of choices currently represented out there are overwhelming and far too similar to make the right one, let FishingBooker aid you in your decision-making process.
-These people are at the front lines of the charter industry every day: they know the ins and outs of the business, and are much quicker in discerning between a legitimate offer and the one you’ll regret immediately after stepping on board.
-It is their experience and expertise that have primarily contributed to this article’s content.
+This method of booking a fishing charter can save you a lot of time, money, and perhaps most importantly, stress.
+These people are at the front lines of the charter industry every day: they know the ins and outs of the business and are much quicker in discerning between a legitimate offer and one that you’ll regret as soon as you step on board.
+Take it from us – it’s their experience and expertise that have primarily contributed to this article’s content.